 The research will involve developing, modelling and testing of innovative rotor topologies for next-generation aerospace systems and will encompass both electromagnetic and mechanical modelling of rotor concepts and several aspects of manufacturing, including design for manufacturing.
 The nature of the research would particularly suit graduates in electrical or mechanical engineering but consideration will be given to graduates from any physical sciences or engineering discipline with an interest in electrical machines and composites.

 Eligibility is limited to UK students only.
 The studentship will have a duration of up to four years and cover all tuition fees, the standard minimum stipend in line with EPSRC rates (currently £15,609 per annum) and a further industry enhancement to the stipend of £6,500 per annum.

-If you are interested in applying for this position, please contact Prof. Geraint Jewell (firstname.lastname@example.org).
+If you are interested in applying for this position, contact Professor Geraint Jewell (firstname.lastname@example.org).